tpg/deadbolt/README.md

 ```

 How the `permissions` method sources permissions is up to you.
 It could a database request, or even a remote API request.

+## Upgrading from version 1

+If you're upgrading Deadbolt from version that is already used on a project, there are a few things to take note of.
+Firstly, there are no Groups anymore.
+If you have used groups in your project, upgrading might be a little complex.
+However, if you have not, then you're in luck.

+1. If you are using a custom Driver, the removal of groups will affect the the method signatures.
+The original `groups` method has been removed, and the `permissions` method no longer takes any parameters.
+2. The `Deadbolt` facade has been renamed to `Permissions`.